 There were a couple of ways I could have gone with this image.
 Firstly to stay with colour, in which case I probably would have increased the colour saturation given that the shot was taken in flat middle of the daylight and is fairly washed out, or go to black and white.
 There are numerous ways of converting to black and white, I use a black and white conversion adjustment layer.
 It’s simple to scroll through the filter presets till you get an effect that is close to what you require.
 The filter presets mimic the effect of using coloured filters in traditional black and white film photography.
 In this case, I used the “red filter” preset as I was looking for increased sky contrast.

 Curves for contrast.

-At this point I decided I wanted even more contrast in the sky and to darken the mid tones.
+At this point, I decided I wanted even more contrast in the sky and to darken the mid-tones.
 Once again a curves adjustment layer was selected via the adjustment layer icon.
-I placed a point on the light tones of the clouds so that those values didn’t move and then pulled down the mid tone values.
+I placed a point on the light tones of the clouds so that those values didn’t move and then pulled down the mid-tone values.
 By steepening the curve, the contrast was increased.
-I then applied a mask to the curves layer so that the effect was not as pronounced on the foreground.
+I then applied a mask to the curves layer so that the effect was not as pronounced in the foreground.

 Dodging and burning.